Honda, Nissan aim to close merger talks in June 2025, source says

 The integration of the two storied Japanese brands would mark the biggest reshaping in the global auto industry since Fiat Chrysler Automobiles and PSA merged in 2021 to create Stellantis in a $52 billion deal.

-Combining Mitsubishi Motors would take the Japanese group's global sales to more than 8 million cars, surpassing the current No. 3 group, South Korea's Hyundai and Kia.
+Combining Mitsubishi Motors would take the Japanese group's global sales to more than 8 million cars.
+The current No. 3 group is South Korea's Hyundai and Kia.

 Honda and Nissan have been exploring ways to bolster their partnership, including a merger, Reuters reported last week.